dsccommunity/DscResource.DocGenerator/README.md

     - 'Task.*'
 ```

+### `Generate_Conceptual_Help`

+This build task runs the cmdlet `New-DscResourcePowerShellHelp`.

-Then the build task can be used.
-For example like this when a repository
+Below is an example how the build task can be used when a repository is
-is based on the [Sampler](https://github.com/gaelcolas/Sampler) project.
+based on the [Sampler](https://github.com/gaelcolas/Sampler) project.

 ```yaml
 BuildWorkflow: